Bike Insurance Online, Up to 80% Off

 Let’s help you understand all you need to know about an IDV in two-wheeler insurance.

-When it’s time to renew the bike insurance of your bike, most people just pay the insurance premium and are done with it.
+When it’s time to renew the bike insurance, most people just pay the insurance premium and are done with it.
 However, you need to know the total worth of the vehicle and the amount you will get back if the two-wheeler gets stolen or worse, destroyed up to no repair.

 What is IDV in Bike Insurance?